Kristian-Gregory/ALBugTracker/README.md

 * GitHub actions to create a CI pipeline for code scanning would help raise overall code quality
 * The application needs authentication
 * Razor unit tests could be introduced.
 I haven't introduced them already as the razor logic is mostly boiler plate, and also in the interests of time
+* There's some NuGet packages I introduced that later I didn't need, these need cleaning up
+* There's some minor warnings on the build that should be addressed

 # Difficulties encountered
 I found I needed to switch to a more powerful development machine as the containers, particularly the sequel server container, were quite heavyweight and I initially set out on an inadequate machine for a dev task involving locally hosting this many containers.